SaadAhmed29/MEMORY-GAME/README.md

 ✅ Built with C++ and SFML – Smooth graphics and animations.

-✅ Data Structures Integration – Uses arrays, queues, and stacks for game logic.
+✅ Data Structures Integration – Uses dynamic arrays and queues for game logic.

 ✅ Difficulty Scaling – Three levels of challenge.